 Jonathan Schapiro MD

 If you have any questions please contact Patrick Conings at

 In order to access this webinar, you must register online.
-Registration to the Leveraging Reverse Transcriptase in HIV: Past, Present and Future 2020 is free of charge for all healthcare practitioners*.
-A registration fee applies to other individuals.
+Registration to the Leveraging Reverse Transcriptase in HIV: Past, Present and Future 2020 is complimentary for healthcare practitioners and industry.